GKRadar/php-sdk/README.md

 		"secret" => "<YOUR APPLICATION SECRET>"
 	));

-Return a collection of the latest 20 locations
+API-Call: /locations - Return a collection of the latest 20 locations

 	try {